defano/wyldcard/README.md

 [Buttons](#button-properties) | [Fields](#field-properties) | [Menus](#menu-properties) | [Cards & Backgrounds](#card-and-background-properties) | [Windows](#window-properties) | [Stacks](#stack-properties) | [WyldCard](#wyldcard-properties)

 A property is a HyperTalk-addressable attribute that determines how an object looks, feels, and reacts to user interaction.

-Properties in WyldCard are _first class_ containers that can be read or written in whole or by chunk as an expression or by using the `set`, `get`, or `put` commands.
+Note that WyldCard treats properties as "first class" containers that can be accessed in whole or by chunk the same way you'd access any other value.
+HyperCard was not quite so flexible; properties always had to be read using the `get` command and written using the `set` command.

 For example,